caleblareau/mtscATACpaper_reproducibility/README.md

 ## About

-This repository contains all code needed to reproduce all analyses from this work:
+This repository contains all code needed to reproduce all analyses [from this work](https://www.nature.com/articles/s41587-020-0645-6):

-C. A. Lareau*, L. S. Ludwig*, _et al._ Massively parallel joint single-cell mitochondrial DNA genotyping and chromatin profiling reveals properties of human clonal variation. **Under review.** 2020.
+C. A. Lareau*, L. S. Ludwig*, _et al._ Massively parallel single-cell mitochondrial DNA genotyping and chromatin profiling. **Nature Biotechnology.** DOI: 10.1038/s41587-020-0645-6.

 Each folder corresponds to a particular dataset or analysis mode that is presented in this work.
 Rscripts can be found in the `code` folder that can be executed sequentially to reproduce analyses in part or in whole.
 Intermediate output files are also hosted for ease of use.